 Pica involves eating substances that have no nutritional value for at least one month.
 Someone struggling with pica might eat a substance like ice, clay, soil or paper.

 What is Rumination Disorder?

-Rumination Disorder is repeated regurgitation of food for at least one month, which includes re-chewing, re-swallowing or spitting out food.
+Rumination Disorder consists of repeated regurgitation of food for at least one month.
+This includes re-chewing, re-swallowing or spitting out food.

 What is Other Specified Feeding or Eating Disorder?

-Atypical Anorexia Nervosa: meeting all of the symptoms of Anorexia with weight at or above normal range
+- Atypical Anorexia Nervosa occurs when someone exhibits the symptoms of anorexia with a weight at or above a normal range.

-Purging Disorder is when a person purges without bingeing
+- Purging Disorder occurs when someone purges without binge eating.

-Night Eating Syndrome: this occurs when a person consumes at least 25% of their daily intake after the evening meal.
-Waking up after going to bed in order to eat may also occur.
+- Night Eating Syndrome occurs when a person consumes at least 25% of their daily intake after the evening meal.